janfuhrer/it-security-docs/docs/themes/Trust Issues in X.509.md

 **[Privdog](https://www.heise.de/news/PrivDog-torpediert-die-Web-Sicherheit-im-Namen-der-Privatsphaere-2557756.html)**
 Just disabled TLS verification completely (Privdog is founded by the CEO of Comodo)

 Several Antiviruses do the same.
-Not fully broken, but all decrease the security of TLS.
+Not fully broken, but all this decreases the security of TLS.
 This is only an indirect problem of CAs and TLS.
 It should not be possible to undermine / bypass the security.

 ---